Mitchellpkt/tree-analysis/README.md

 This process is "embarrassingly parallel", and this library implements CPU multithreading.

-Benchmarks (parallelized on a research workstation) clocked in around 85 million ring pair comparisons per second.
-These were very rough estimates on the old research prototype; new benchmarks are under development.
+Benchmarks for new unoptimized python code: about 850,000 ring pair checks per second.
+Previous prototype code clocked in an order of magnitude faster, but I think the new numbers are more practical when actually juggling a large number of rings.

 ## Acknowledgements